-Advanced Dementia Care Extension Certificate
+Advanced Topics in Dementia Care Extension Certificate

 Advanced dementia care skills are necessary for all health care professionals encountering older adults across the care continuum.
 This program provides current knowledge from early identification to end of life care for health care professionals working daily with older adults experiencing a dementia and their families.
 Through interactive online materials the student will encounter current research and best practice knowledge for dementia care practice.
 Each module will focus on the Dementia Core Skills Education and Training Framework identified by the National Health Service in the UK 2015.
-This course is also informed by the principles found within curriculum for higher education and practice within Dementia Care (UK, 2015).
+This course is informed by principles found within curriculum for higher education and practice within Dementia Care.

-Note: The Dementia Care Certificate of Completion is not a prerequisite for the Advanced Dementia Care Extension Certificate.
+Note: The Dementia Care Certificate of Completion is not a prerequisite for the Advanced Topics in Dementia Care Extension Certificate.
 This program is designed for regulated health professionals looking to gain further knowledge to assist them in their current practice.